PhilippeArnaudHiroux/NP_Service/README.md

 </code></pre>

 ### get
-With the get function the service will send each element of the **bag** vector to the client.
+With the get function the service will send each element of the **shopBag** vector to the client.
 At the end it will also send the **end** message.
 <pre><code>
 void get(string product, vector <string> bag, string push, string id) {